Restless Pursuits

 Helping adventurous families with older kids and teens explore beautiful destinations while avoiding the crowds

-How to Guide to Arriving to the Galapagos
+How To Guide To Arriving To The Galapagos

 We are packed into the Jeep as we speed aggressively through busy Chicago traffic.
 Not enough seat belts for all of us.
 The luggage stacked high in the back.
 All of us a bit anxious as we are finally moving on to our real journey starting in the Galapagos after a month-long pit stop in Michigan.
 Before we get to the step-by-step process of arriving to the Galapagos, I have to tell the story of how it all began.